- NAIT – Personal Fitness Trainer

-- CSEP-CPT (Canadian Society of Exercise Physiology – Certified Personal Trainer)
+- Canadian Society of Exercise Physiology – Certified Personal Trainer

 For Shawn there’s no more rewarding feeling than helping clients reach and surpass their fitness goals and live a healthier lifestyle.
 His passion for health and fitness started at an early age, and he has been involved in athletics his whole life.
 Being overweight throughout childhood and adolescence inspired him to pursue a career in the health and fitness industry.